R Advanced

 Method 1: Using t()

-The t() function is mainly used for matrix, but we can use it on a data frame.
-The t() method first converts the data frame into the matrix, which may coerce all data to a single type (e.g., character), and then you convert it back to the data frame.
+The t() function is primarily used for matrices, but it can also be applied to a data frame.
+The t() method first converts the data frame into a matrix, which may coerce all data to a single type (e.g., character), and then converts it back to the data frame.

 While transposing, you need to keep in mind the following things: